 4.5 Automatic Workload Repository

 The Automatic Workload Repository (AWR) contains significant information that can be helpful when it comes to tuning the database environment.
-The database takes regular snapshots to get information about the database settings and the workload in the environment, and stores them in the AWR metadata tables (WRM$_) and historical statistics tables (WRH$_).
+The database takes regular snapshots to get information about the database settings and the workload in the environment and stores them in the AWR metadata tables (WRM$_) and historical statistics tables (WRH$_).

-In Oracle Database 11g, these reports and information are part of the Oracle Diagnostic Pack, which provides automated gathering of the information and ways to pull the information out of the workload and history tables for review and evaluation of performance issues.
-You can also create baseline templates to be able to compare information.
+In Oracle Database 11g, these reports and information are part of the Oracle Diagnostic Pack, which provides an automated gathering of the information and ways to pull the information out of the workload and history tables for review and evaluation of performance issues.
+You can also create baseline templates to be able to compare the information.

 - AWR Reports

 AWR reports have information about the different waits.
 The reports list the top waits, providing a quick way to determine the areas that might be of interest or where to start looking for bottlenecks.